luapower/luapower-all/ui.md

   * layers can be nested, which affects their painting order, clipping and positioning relative to each other.
-  * layers have a "box" defined by their `x, y, w, h`, and a "content box" which is the same box adjusted by paddings.
+  * layers have a "box" defined by their `x, y, w, h`, and a "content box" (aka "client rect") which is the "box" adjusted by paddings.
   * layers are positioned and clipped relative to their parent's content box.
   * unlike html, the content box is _not_ affected by borders.
   * borders can be drawn at an offset relative to the layer's box and the